sebapersson/petab_sciml/docs/src/format.md

 ### [Network Parameter Values](@id mapping_ps)

-Since the `netId` is not a valid PEtab identifier, the PEtab ID representing the parameters for a neural network model must also be assigned in the mapping table.
+The PEtab ID representing the parameters for a neural network model must also be assigned in the mapping table.
 For example, if the network is called `net1`, a valid mapping table entry would be:

 | **petabEntityId** | **modelEntityId**   |
 |-------------------|---------------------|